KimoriWasTaken/ValheimEndgame/README.md

 ## To-Do List:
+High Priority:
 - Fix Desyncs
-   - Current Plugin works but terrain near spawn stones reset themselves sometimes
+   - Current Plugin works but Terrain near Spawn-Stones reset themselves sometimes
+- Greatswords Stamina Numbers are higher than expected
+   - They're missing a modifier somewhere
+- Add Backpacks and `0.205.5` Monsters to the Loot- and Startable
+   - Because who doesn't want to fight a 5★ a̷̦͗̆̍̊́b̸̮̯̟͗̈͘ǫ̸̛̖̔̀̑m̶͉͔͒̚͝i̸̥̮̠̗̓.̸̫̦̱̘̹̔̈̀̀.̶̖̓̉.̶̮͕͚̃̿̓.̸̖͕̄
+- Serpent isn't scary enough
+   - Either Boats get oneshot or they are indestructable...

+Needs Time:
 - Optimize Valheim Legends balancing
    - Damage seems minimal at first and overpowered once leveled
-- Add Backpacks and `0.205.5` monsters to the loot- and spawntable
-   - They deserve it
-- Greatswords Stamina Numbers are higher than expected
-   - They're missing a modifier somewhere
 - Optimize Boss difficulty
    - They should be a challange at first and when you have to farm them
-- Serpent isn't scary enough
-   - Either boats get oneshot or they are indestructable...
 - EpicLoot is too cheesy
-   - Once you got your hands on an iron pickaxe you can mine 1 silver ore, smelt it and get thrown into the next Tier with all Silver Equipment drops
+   - Once you got your hands on an iron pickaxe for example you can mine 1 silver ore, smelt it and get thrown into the next Tier with all Silver Equipment drops
-   - Will either use "MustHaveCrafted" or make mobs drop only enchant materials like [Epic Valheim](https://www.nexusmods.com/valheim/mods/1409?tab=description) does.
+   - Will either use "MustHaveCrafted" or make mobs drop only Enchant Materials like [Epic Valheim](https://www.nexusmods.com/valheim/mods/1409?tab=description) does

+Future Plans:
 - Add another Endgame difficulty spike
    - Equipment is there, just need to add more stars
    - Looking into [ForgottenBiomes](https://valheim.thunderstore.io/package/AlreeNicolas/Forgotten_Biomes/) and [DoOrDieMonster](https://valheim.thunderstore.io/package/Horem/DoOrDieMonsters/) right now
-- ~~Cleanup unedited cfg's so clients/servers generate their own to minimize errors~~

 ## Known Issues:
 - In rare instances dying seems to decrease performance and spams an error that is being investigated
-- EpicLoot pushes you into Tier3 (iron) loot seemingly at random
+- EpicLoot pushes you into Tier3 (Iron) loot seemingly at random
 - Some users experience mutliplied stamina costs instead of reduced stamina costs when using abilities of ValheimLegends
    - Example: vl_svr_energyCostMultiplier = 0.7 -> Monks flying kick costs 350 stamina instead of 50
    - Fixed by setting it back to 1